Or, How to Love God and How not to Love God

 Have you heard the story of the four little ants talking with each other, trying to figure out where they all were in relation to where each other was?

 Four tiny ants were signaling each other about where they were finding food.
-They couldn’t see each other or even the edges of their individual surroundings, so they just started signaling to inform the others about their location.
-The first ant said he thought he was on a very thick tree, and part way up, he found a squashed piece of fruit.
+They couldn’t see each other or even the edges of their own surroundings, so they started signaling to let the others know their location.
+The first ant said he thought he was on a very thick tree, and partway up, he found a squashed piece of fruit.
 The second said he saw some nut pieces on what he thought was a little hill.
 The third said he must be on a high hill with various things growing because he was so high.
 The fourth said he thought he was on a snake, and there were bits of dead leaves on the snake’s body as it slithered around in a circular motion.
-With that, a couple ants said they thought they saw a snake like shape orbiting the sky around where they lived.
-Those agreed that the fourth one must be on an orbiting moon.[1]
+With that, a couple of ants said they thought they saw a snake-like shape orbiting the sky around where they lived.
+They agreed that the fourth one must be on an orbiting moon.[1]

 Boy, were they wrong!

 The thing was that all four ants were on a big old elephant.
-The first was on the elephant’s leg, the second was on the back, the third was on the head, and the fourth was on the tail, swinging around the body to swat flies.
-The animal was so big compared to them that they had no idea they were on the same creature.
+The first was on the elephant’s leg, the second on the back, the third on the head, and the fourth on the tail, swinging around the body to swat flies.
+The animal was so much bigger than they were that they had no idea they were on the same creature.

 Well, we’re like ants on an elephant.
 And God is the elephant.
 Only this elephant is bigger than the universe because he made the universe.